 Windmill Parts Shipped To Menominee

 Since August 2007, many wind turbine (windmill) parts have been shipped into KK Integrated Logistics here in Menominee, MI.
 Mr. Steve Hinkley was kind enough to allow me to use some of his photos to show how all of these parts fit together to make a wind turbine.
-Most of these wind turbine parts have been part of a We Energies project called "Blue Sky Green Field" and have been erected just northeast of Fond du Lac, WI.
+Some of these wind turbine parts have been part of a We Energies project called "Blue Sky Green Field" and have been erected just northeast of Fond du Lac, WI; others are for several other projects.

 Click Here to see the photos.